 On the topic of cots, a few people have asked me where Thing 2 is going to sleep.
-The answer is in the same place that James did – a co-sleeper crib by the side of my bed.
+The answer is in the same place that her brother did – a co-sleeper crib by the side of my bed.
 That should do us until next Xmas – but after that we’re either going to have to move house or do a loft conversion, because J’s room isn’t really big enough for two.

 If only our flat were not utterly decrepit and in need of a colossal amount of decoration and DIY before it will be fit for selling.
 The very idea of it all makes me want to run for the hills.
 And it’s complicated further by the fact that the boybot starts school in September.
 If he manages to get a place at our lovely favoured school, it’s going to be a wrench to move him out of the area.